 alias kbd keyboard

-You can setup the network manually with net
+You can setup the network manually with some network

 > dhcp